How much money can I borrow for a home loan?

 How you will split living expenses fairly is a good topic to agree on before moving in together.
 While you may change your minds about this once you’re living together, it’s good to get on the same page to begin with.

 Whether you are both renting, both buying the home or one of you is buying and one is paying ‘rent’, it is a good idea to look at what kind of insurance you need.
-Depending on your stage of life and what you own you might consider home and contents insurance, contents insurance, life insurance and motor vehicle insurance.
+Depending on your stage of life and what you own you might consider home and contents insurance, contents insurance, life insurance and car insurance.

 A will takes effect if you die and covers how your assets will be shared, and who will look after your children if they are still young.
 A will can cover what, if any, trusts you want established and whether you’d like any money to go to charities.
 It can be a good idea to reconsider your will as you go through major life events (such as moving in with a partner).